 tiny flowers that provide quite a show of blue.

 I was told by the nursery that Lithodora can handle our hot and humid southern New Jersey shore Summers, that it will bloom profusely all Summer long, and that it was an evergreen perennial.
 That’s all I needed to hear to convince me to buy two pots for our front garden bed.
-That was back in 2008 – our first Spring in our new home – hard to be believe that was four years ago already!
-Having the hindsight of the past four years, I can share with you the realities of what this plant does and doesn’t do.
+That was back in 2008 – our first Spring in our new home.
+Having the hindsight of these past years, I can share with you the realities of what this plant does and doesn’t do.

 All about Lithodora!

 Lithodora blooms profusely in the Spring.
 The electric blue blossoms are tiny but pack a big punch all together in full bloom.
-Our Lithodora is blooming much earlier this year than in past years, definitely due to the lack of a real Winter, but usually it is a mid-Spring blooming flower.
+Lithodora blooms its heart out in mid to late Spring.

 |Yes, that is a baby Monarch butterfly keeping me company!|